Declaration of the Rights of Man and of the Citizen: Women's rights

-The Declaration recognized many rights as belonging to citizens (who could only be male).
-This was despite the fact that after The March on Versailles on 5 October 1789, women presented the Women's Petition to the National Assembly in which they proposed a decree giving women equal rights.
+The declaration recognizes many rights as belonging to citizens (who could only be male).
+This was despite the fact that after the Women's March on Versailles on 5 October 1789, women presented the Women's Petition to the National Assembly in which they proposed a decree giving women equal rights.
 In 1790, Nicolas de Condorcet and Etta Palm d'Aelders unsuccessfully called on the National Assembly to extend civil and political rights to women.
-Condorcet declared that "he who votes against the right of another, whatever the religion, color, or sex of that other, has henceforth abjured his own".
-The French Revolution did not lead to a recognition of women's rights and this prompted Olympe de Gouges to publish the Declaration of the Rights of Woman and of the Female Citizen in September 1791.

-The Declaration of the Rights of Woman and of the Female Citizen is modeled on the Declaration of the Rights of Man and of the Citizen and is ironic in the formulation and exposes the failure of the French Revolution, which had been devoted to equality.
-It states that:

-This revolution will only take effect when all women become fully aware of their deplorable condition, and of the rights, they have lost in society.
+Condorcet declared "he who votes against the right of another, whatever the religion, color, or sex of that other, has henceforth abjured his own".
+The French Revolution did not lead to a recognition of women's rights, and this prompted de Gouges to publish her Declaration of the Rights of Woman and of the Female Citizen in September 1791, modeled after the Declaration of the Rights of Man and of the Citizen.
+It is ironic in the formulation and exposes the failure of the French Revolution, which had been devoted to equality.
+It states: "This revolution will only take effect when all women become fully aware of their deplorable condition, and of the rights, they have lost in society."

-The Declaration of the Rights of Woman and of the Female Citizen follows the seventeen articles of the Declaration of the Rights of Man and of the Citizen point for point.
+The Declaration of the Rights of Woman and of the Female Citizen follows the 17 articles of the Declaration of the Rights of Man and of the Citizen point for point.
 Camille Naish has described it as "almost a parody... of the original document".
 The first article of the Declaration of the Rights of Man and of the Citizen proclaims that "Men are born and remain free and equal in rights.
 Social distinctions may be based only on common utility."
-The first article of the Declaration of the Rights of Woman and the Female Citizen replied: "Woman is born free and remains equal to man in rights.
+The first article of the Declaration of the Rights of Woman and the Female Citizen replies: "Woman is born free and remains equal to man in rights.
 Social distinctions may only be based on common utility".
 De Gouges also draws attention to the fact that under French law, women were fully punishable yet denied equal rights, declaring, "Women have the right to mount the scaffold, they must also have the right to mount the speaker's rostrum".